 Children developmentally ‘on track’

-Children who score above the 25th percentile (in the top 75 per cent) of the national AEDC population are classified as ‘on track’.
+Children who score above the 25th percentile (in the top 75 per cent), determined using the cut-off points established in 2009, are classified as ‘on track’.

 Children ‘developmentally at risk’

-Children who score between the 10th and 25th percentile of the national AEDC population are classified as ‘developmentally at risk’.
+Children who score between the 10th and 25th percentile , determined using the cut-off points established in 2009, are classified as ‘developmentally at risk’.

 Children ‘developmentally vulnerable’

-Children who score below the 10th percentile (in the lowest 10 per cent) of the national AEDC population are classified as ‘developmentally vulnerable’.
+Children who score below the 10th percentile (in the lowest 10 per cent), determined using the cut-off points established in 2009, are classified as ‘developmentally vulnerable’.
 These children demonstrate a much lower than average ability in the developmental competencies in that domain.

 How the AEDC groupings are determined